Katri Helena: Personal life

 Katri Helena has been married three times.
 She had two daughters and a son with her husband Timo Kalaoja, who died of a heart attack in 1988.
 His death affected her so much that she withdrew from public view and stopped performing and recording for four years.
-Her only son, Juha Kalaoja, died at age 33 on 29 April 2009.
+Her only son, Juha Kalaoja, died at age 33 of a stroke on 29 April 2009.